RoBOPPics/BB/_pages/app-man-shotDesigner.md

 A shot that has a Repeat Range of more than 1, will display the range on the right side of the label.
 The image above shows that this Shot has "1 to 3 Repeats".

+More information on Repeat Range and Alternates can be found below under the Predictability item.

 ## Height-Spin

 The Height and Spin page lets you specify: the Height that the ball will travel above the net, and the Spin Level and Spin Angle.